1985 Wales v Scotland football match: Aftermath

 As the crowd began making their way home from Ninian Park, the news began to filter out slowly.
 Some Scottish fans had elected to remain in Cardiff and were celebrating the achievement of guaranteeing the play-off spot when they saw and heard what had happened.
-Others had boarded trains or were in cars heading home – many fans did not hear the news until they eventually got home the following day.
+Others had boarded trains or were in cars heading home – many fans did not hear the news until they got home the following day.

 The death of Jock Stein cast a pall over the Scottish team that had gained the point they needed to ensure their continued participation in qualification for the World Cup.
-The squad returned to Edinburgh the same night, reflecting on the loss of their manager, while the depth of feeling from the Scotland fans was summed up when one said:
+The squad returned to Edinburgh the same night, reflecting on the loss of their manager, while the celebrations of the fans was cut short by the news.
+While being interviewed on television after the news broke, one said:

 Stein's body was returned to Glasgow, where his funeral took place on 13 September 1985.
-In later years it was revealed that it was not a heart attack, but rather pulmonary oedema (fluid in the lungs) as a result of heart disease that caused Stein's death.
+In later years it became known that it was not a heart attack, but rather pulmonary oedema (fluid in the lungs) as a result of heart disease that caused Stein's death.
 Stein had stopped taking the diuretic medication prescribed for this in the days leading up to the game, which has been suggested as a contributory factor to his eventual collapse.